hossaizn/zulqarnayanportfolio/README.md

 ## Features

 - **About Me Section**
   A personal narrative highlighting my interests in AI, digital creativity, and side-hustles.
-Includes a profile image with a glow effect.

 - **Tic Tac Toe Game**
   A JavaScript-powered game with an AI opponent.
-Difficulty selection and game logic included.

 - **Experience Timeline**
   Animated vertical timeline styled with CSS to outline my professional roles and achievements.